Keyboard shortcuts

 INFO tsp: created new wallet

-INFO tsp: created identity did:web:did.teaspoon.world:user:example
+INFO tsp: created identity did:web:did.teaspoon.world:endpoint:example

 Note: the DIDs need to be unique.
 If you try to create an endpoint that already exists on did.teaspoon.world, you will get an error.